Green-Software-Foundation/if-plugins/src/lib/regex/README.md

 ### Plugin config

-- `input-parameter` - a parameter by a specific configured string
+- `parameter` - a parameter by a specific configured string
-- `match` - a regex by which needs to match the `input-parameter`
+- `match` - a regex by which needs to match the `parameter`
 - `output` - output parameter name in the input

 ### Inputs

-- `input-parameter` - as input parameter, must be available in the input array
+- `parameter` - as input parameter, must be available in the input array

 ## Returns

-- `output`: the fisrt match of `input-parameter` with the parameter name with `match` defined in global config.
+- `output`: the fisrt match of `parameter` with the parameter name with `match` defined in global config.

 ## Implementation